rocky/python-uncompyle6/NEW_FEATURES.rst

 Before getting to the new stuff, I'll describe cool things that was there before.

-I particularly liked the ability to show the assembly, grammar reduction rules as they occured, and the resulting parse tree.
+I particularly liked the ability to show the assembly, grammar reduction rules as they occurred, and the resulting parse tree.
 It is neat that you could follow the process and steps that deparser takes, and in this not only see the result how the bytecode corresponds to the resulting source.
 Compare this with other Python decompilers.